UweDomaratius/GermanIndustries/doc/README.md

 Part of extension: [Building industries](#building-industries)

+Industry will only spawn after 1800.
+This restriction is also valid for funding the industry.
 | Requires | Produces |
 | -- | -- |
 | [Limestone](#limestone) | [Cement](#cement) |